nielsvm/purge/README.md

 The Purge module for Drupal 8 enables invalidation of content from external caches, reverse proxies and CDN platforms.
 The technology-agnostic plugin architecture allows for different server configurations and use cases.
-Last but not least, it enforces a separation of concerns and can be seen as a **middleware** solution.
+Last but not least, it enforces a separation of concerns and should be seen as a **middleware** solution.

 Terminology overview